brianfoshee/100-Days-of-SwiftUI/README.md

 use asymmetric to use one transition during showing, another during hiding `.transition(.asymmetric(insertion: .scale, removal: .opacity))`

+Creating custom transitions

+rotationEffect() is similar to rotation3DEffect(), except it always rotates around the Z axis. it also gives us the ability to control the anchor point of the rotation

 # Day 32
 21 April
 https://www.hackingwithswift.com/100/swiftui/32